evpo/EncryptPad/deps/botan/doc/api_ref/python.rst

      Creates a new private key.
 The parameter type/value depends on the algorithm.
 For "rsa" is is the size of the key in bits.
      For "ecdsa" and "ecdh" it is a group name (for instance "secp256r1").
-For "ecdh" there is also a special case for group "curve25519" (which is actually a completely distinct key type with a non-standard encoding).
+For "ecdh" there is also a special case for groups "curve25519" and "x448" (which are actually completely distinct key types with a non-standard encoding).

   .. py:classmethod:: load(val, passphrase="")